dark-teal-coder/t-traversy-data-vis-bokeh/README.md

 <!-- This is a README file for an online tutorial. -->

-# Python Data Visualization of Highest Car Horsepower with Bokeh
+# Python Data Visualization of Top Car Horsepower with Bokeh

 ## Repository Description